 "I'm not going to mince words — raising your kids to be colorblind is just straight dumb," Richards told TODAY Parents.
 "And, not only is it dumb — it's dangerous.
 By doing the whole, 'We're the same,' thing, you're dismissing what a black kid or any person of color deals with."

-Richards, who will release a children's book this September titled, "What's the Difference?
+Richards, who wrote a children's book titled, "What's the Difference?
 Being Different is Amazing," says kids cannot grow or learn as people if they believe that everyone is the same.
-And, especially in the wake of the recent white supremacist rally in Charlottesville, Virginia, the California dad says the responsibility to educate kids about differences falls on today's parents, even when they are unsure of what to say.
+And, especially in the wake of the 2017 white supremacist rally in Charlottesville, Virginia, the California dad says the responsibility to educate kids about differences falls on today's parents, even when they are unsure of what to say.